DrDongSi/Ca-Backbone-Prediction/README.md

 Additionally, we need to have Chimera installed on the system and a symbolic link to the chimera binary file in `/usr/local/bin/chimera` must exist.

 ## Usage
-Before we can run the prediction we have to set the source root of the project using the following command.

-`export PYTHONPATH="${PYTHONPATH}:/PATH_TO_REPOSITORY/Ca-Backbone-Prediction/`

-The backbone prediction can be run by invoking the `prediction.py` script located in the `prediction` package.
+The backbone prediction can be run by invoking the `main.py` script located in the root of the project.
 It requires two positional arguments:

 * Input path
 * Output path